-About the author: Greg Askew completed the 250-hour TESOL Diploma with OnTESOL and has been teaching English in the Middle East since 2010.
+About the author: Greg Askew completed the TESOL certification with OnTESOL and taught English in the United Arab Emirates for 10+ years!

 If the curriculum is too difficult for the students, it’s vital that teachers differentiate their lessons to make the content accessible.
 While it has broader usage within general education, for our purposes let’s think of differentiation as accommodating the particular language learning needs of individual students.
 This practice is particularly important in the UAE, where larger, mixed-ability classes are the norm.

 In practice, you will modify the language content, level of support, and assessment expectations according to student proficiency.
 For example, if the target function is talking about preferences, you would ensure your weaker students can describe their likes and dislikes through simpler language and structures, such as I like to and I do not like to, before attempting anything more complex; whereas you would train more proficient students to use higher-order language and structures, such as I prefer to, I am (really) into, or I would rather.

 During such lessons, you also adjust your own language practices with each proficiency level so that weaker students receive support through simpler, more direct English, a greater use of body language, as well as occasional L1 usage.
 Lastly, you assess student achievement according to the content objectives you set for each level, so if you’re assessing how well they can write about their preferences, then you gauge how well your weak students can use the simplest exponents before you expect them to step it up another level.